Training and education

-Vocational trainingVocational training programs are run by the Specialist Medical Colleges (including the Royal Australian College of General Practitioners) and take between 3 and 7 years to complete.
+Vocational trainingVocational training programs are run by the AMC accredited Australian/Australasian specialist medical colleges (including the Royal Australian College of General Practitioners) and take between 3 and 7 years to complete.

-Successful completion of this training leads to eligibility for recognition by the relevant College, which in turn enables OTDs to apply to a Medical Board for registration to practise independently as a specialist in Australia.
+Successful completion of this training leads to eligibility for recognition by the relevant College, which in turn enables OTDs to apply to the Medical Board of Australia (MBA) for registration to practise independently as a specialist in Australia.

-Contact the relevant Australian Specialist Medical College for more information on vocational training programs, or ask your employer for advice.
+Contact the relevant Australian/Australasian specialist medical college for more information on vocational training programs, or ask your employer for advice.